 Funding need: $2,000

-Families will enjoy a delicious buffet breakfast buttered hash brown potatoes, thick-cut Minnesota back bacon, buttermilk biscuits and country gravy they prepare for a busy day of emotionally uplifting and restorative activities.
+Families will enjoy a delicious buffet breakfast buttered hash brown potatoes, thick-cut Minnesota back bacon, buttermilk biscuits and country gravy as they prepare for a busy day of emotionally uplifting and restorative activities.

 Funding need: $2,000